pombase/canto_tutorial/docs/index.md

     <img src="assets/activate_advanced_mode.png" alt="activating advanced mode by clicking on the top right gear icon">

-* If you are unfamiliar with what annotation means, and how ontology terms are used for this, visit our [brief intro to annotation](./intro_annotation.md).

 ## Creating annotations

 Depending on the publication, you may be able to add different types of annotations, follow the links below to see videos and text showing how to do it: